 Networking is something happens inherently within his role.
 Josh works with many other departments and is always meeting new people and leaning on them for help – ready when they lean back on him for help.

 “Shop contacts are great!
 I often speak with the same shops concerning our customers.
-If I help a shop out with warranty on a repair, or expediting parts, they remember that.
+If I help a shop out with a warranty on a repair or expediting parts, they remember that.
 In the future, they are more likely to help me out by prioritizing a truck repair and minimizing downtime.”

 For lunch, he goes to the break room which has a foosball table and TVs.
 Here he sits with coworkers that he considers friends – as long as they are rooting for the same team!
 Today, he’s involved in a foosball tournament while eating a sandwich.